ci-compass/cicf/week11b-neural-networks/README.md

 [mnist_basics](https://github.com/fastai/fastbook/blob/master/04_mnist_basics.ipynb) and
 [convolutions](https://github.com/fastai/fastbook/blob/master/13_convolutions.ipynb)

+## Large Language Models

+One of the biggest advances in AI has been the development of _Large Language Models_.
+These are models trained on a corpus of text documents, and they produce output that are textual: Prose (in a number of languages)
+These models are large, with most having more than 1 billion parameters.

+We can run some smaller models directly on our computers.
+We will use a wrapper program, called _Ollama_ to do this.

+Install Ollama on the VM:

+    ./install-ollama.sh

+(Usually this--downloading a script and piping it into a shell--is not a good idea.
+In this case, I have looked at the script beforehand.
+This is a case of do-as-I-say-not-as-I-do.)

+Once it installs, run it by typing

+    ollama run llama3.2

 ## Resources

 - 3Blue1Brown [video illustrating backpropagation](https://www.youtube.com/watch?v=tIeHLnjs5U8) is an excellent introduction to the math behind training neural networks.